hildjj/source-map-architecture/README.md

 One approach would be to break the existing code into sub-libraries.

-- In-memory data structure based on SourceNode
+- In-memory data structure based on the guts of SourceMapGenerator
-- Generate data structure, without formatting
+- Generate data structure, without formatting.
+Based on SourceNode.
 - Format generated data structure to JSON
 - Parse JSON to data structure
-- Consume data structure
+- Consume data structure, based on the guts of SourceMapConsumer
 - ESlint configuration for all of the above
 - Benchmarks